kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-msinnovation.md

    ![](./Images/g_cor_g_2.png)

+## Summary

+In this exercise, you have accomplished the following:

+- Created a Data Warehouse.
+- Created tables and inserted sample data.
+- Defined a Data Model to support reporting.
+- Queried data from the Data Warehouse tables.
+- Created a View, performed Visual Queries, and visualized the data.

 ## Congratulations!
 You have successfully completed this lab

 You've gained practical skills in setting up and working with Microsoft Fabric Lakehouse and Data Warehouse - ingesting, transforming, querying data, and visualizing insights with Power BI.